cambiata/cx/src/nx3/Readme.md

 var note0 = new NNote([new NHead(-1)], ENoteValue.Nv2dot);
 ```

-One NNote is created with an array of one NHead passed into the constructor as the first parameter.
+The [**NNote**](https://github.com/cambiata/cx/blob/master/src/nx3/elements/NNote.hx) is created with an array of one [**NHead**](https://github.com/cambiata/cx/blob/master/src/nx3/elements/NHead.hx)(s) passed into the constructor as the first parameter.
 The NHead is passed an integer value reperesenting the note level relative to the middle line - in this case -1 wich translates to one position above the middle line.
 The second parameter passed into NNote represents the note value, in this case ENoteValue.Nv2dot.

-Having created this single note we can pass it into an instace of NVoice:
+Having created this single note we can pass it into an instace of [**NVoice**](https://github.com/cambiata/cx/blob/master/src/nx3/elements/NVoice.hx):

 ```
 var voice0 = new NVoice([note0], EDirectionUD.Up);